Savkosii/c-shell/README.md

 ## About This

-A simple implementations of  GNU bash plus several handy commands.
+A simple C implementations of  GNU bash plus several handy commands.

 ## Quick Start